 In the event that certain applicants cancel admission, the vacancies shall be filled with applicants according to the order of results achieved in the entrance examination regardless whether such applicants appealed the dean’s decision or not.
 However, the dean of the faculty is not obliged to fill the vacancies.

 Reasons that lie beyond a contradiction of the issued admission decision with the above laws and regulations cannot be taken into account, although they may be true and honest.
 Thus, inter alia the below reasons cannot be taken into account:

 - great interest in the study of the chosen programme;

 - family tradition;

-- excellent results at the secondary school (unless they are listed as a criterion for admission by the dean of the faculty with respect to the programme chosen);
+- excellent results in the previous study (unless they are listed as a criterion for admission by the dean of the faculty with respect to the programme chosen);

 - previous practice in the field of study, language and other examinations (unless they are set as a condition of admission procedure), completion of preparatory courses;

 - subjective feelings and impressions concerning the admission procedure;

 - complaints about the venue of the preparatory courses;

 - late arrival at the entrance examination;